 [Warning: This story contains spoilers from Wednesday's episode of Empire, "One Before Another."]

 Empire came back from an extended World Series-induced hiatus with a bang (but thankfully no bullets).
-After being off the air for three break, Wednesday's episode began with Shine (Xzibit) kicking into attack mode after Lucious (Terrence Howard) and Andre (Trai Byers) had beaten him to a bloody pulp in the prior episode.
+After being off the air for three break, Wednesday's (Nov.
+9) episode began with Shine (Xzibit) kicking into attack mode after Lucious (Terrence Howard) and Andre (Trai Byers) had beaten him to a bloody pulp in the episode prior.

 "We knew we wanted to come back with a really dynamic opening," co-producer and the episode's writer, Joshua Allen, tells The Hollywood Reporter.
 "When it came time to actually write the opening sequence, it almost wrote itself because we knew we wanted to make it as tense as possible and really get the suspense going to really make people excited for this next batch of episodes."

-No one died at Shine's hands, thankfully, but by the episode's end, he already was planning other ways to take the Lyon family down, just as the three Lyon brothers cratered on the brink of self-implosion thanks, in large part, to Shine's sister and protege, Nessa (Sierra McClain).
+No one died at Shine's hands, thankfully, but by episode's end, he was already planning other ways to take the Lyon family down, just as the three Lyon brothers cratered on the brink of self-implosion thanks, in large part, to Shine's sister and protégé, Nessa (Sierra McClain).